fhiso/legacy-format/serialization-noTag.md

 ##### Line Splitting {#CONC}

-Any string may be split into several lines; such splits may occur between any two characters, except they may not occur between matched `@` characters.
+Any string may be split into several lines; such splits may occur between any two characters, except they may not occur between paired `@` characters.
 It is RECOMMENDED that they occur between non-whitespace characters.

 {.ednote ...} The non-whitespace recommendation is a compromise between the GEDCOM specification, which does not mention this constraint at all, and the specification's Appendix A, which states